TapWithUs/tap-python-sdk/Readme.md

 ```
 Note that the SDK will not scan for BLE peripherals, therefore you'll have to pair the Tap manually with your machine.

-Note: ensure that you have updated your tap strap and enabled developer mode in the TapManager app
+Also make sure that you have updated your tap strap to the latest version.

 ### Features